 B.Psych., M.App.Psych., Ph.D.

 Greg is a clinical and educational psychologist who has worked in the disability field for 35 years.
-From 1987 to 1996 he was Director of Country Services and a member of the Corporate Executive of The WA Department of Communities of Western Australia.
-During this time he established Local Area Co-ordination, which now operates across Western Australia (either as LAC or My Way), in a number of Australian states and in several other countries.
-Greg holds the position of Adjunct Associate Professor at the Centre for Research into Disability and Society at Curtin University in Perth.
-He is a member of the Partnership Forum, which brings together a select group of leaders from State Government agencies and not-for-profit organisations to improve outcomes for Western Australians through partnership in the policy, planning and delivery of community services.
-Greg was formerly National President of the Australian Society for the Study of Intellectual Disability (1995 - 1997) and of National Disability Services (2003 - 2005).
-Until recently, he was also Executive Director of EDGE Employment Solutions, a disability employment agency he co-founded in 1984.
-Greg was also a co-founder of My Place, along with fellow My Place Directors Peter Dunn and Phil Deschamp.
+From 1987 to 1996 he was Director of Country Services and a member of the Corporate Executive of the Disability Services Commission of Western Australia.
+During this time he established Local Area Co-ordination, which now operates across Australia and in several other countries.
+Until recently, Greg held the position of Adjunct Associate Professor at the Centre for Research into Disability and Society at Curtin University in Perth.
+He was formerly National President of the Australian Society for the Study of Intellectual Disability (1995 - 1997) and of National Disability Services (2003 - 2005).
+He was also Executive Director of EDGE Employment Solutions, a disability employment agency he co-founded in 1984.
+Greg was a co-founder of My Place, along with Peter Dunn and Phil Deschamp.

 Cert.
 IV (Disability Work), MBA.